jqassistant-plugin/jqassistant-lce-docs/docs/content/index.md

 **Language Concept Extraction Process:** *(performed by the [[LCE Tool]])*
 ![[lce-process.drawio.png]]
-The [[Extractor API]] orchestrates the extraction process to obtain [[Project|project]] objects which are then exported in JSON format.
+The [[Extractor API]] orchestrates the extraction process to obtain [[Project|project]] objects which are then exported to a JSON file.
 The orchestration process encompasses the following steps:
 1. [[Native Tools and APIs|native tools and APIs]] are used to get an enriched, structured view on the source code in the form of ASTs and other data structures
 2. [[Traversers|traversers]] traverse the ASTs of all source files and execute different [[Processors|processors]] to extract information on a file-by-file basis
 	- the decision whether a [[Processors|processor]] is executed is defined in its [[Execution Conditions|execution condition]]